okfn/vps-setup/README.md

 ## sysadmin user

 In addition to installing and configuring some tools, this script will create a `sysadmin` user for subsequent logins and automated tasks.
-Therefore, in order to execute you will need to copy an `id_rsa` publick key file in the same directory where this script will be run.
-The execution will then take care to append that public key to the `/home/sysadmin/.ssh/authorized_keys` file so you are able to login with ssh using the newly created sysadmin user (assuming you have the private key in your machine).
+Therefore, in order to execute you will need to copy an `id_rsa` public key file in the same directory where this script will be run.
+The execution will then take care to append that public key to the `/home/sysadmin/.ssh/authorized_keys` file so you can login using ssh with the newly created sysadmin user (assuming you have the private key in your machine).

 ## How to execute